Luka Modrić: Reception

+Investments

+Aside from playing football, Modrić became an investor.
+In 2020, he founded real estate company Modrić Family SL in Madrid.
+In 2022, he invested in Croatian-American startup company Sportening, and three years later became a 50% co-owner of Zeppelin Craft Brewery in Croatia.

+In April 2025, Modrić became a minority co-owner of Welsh football club Swansea City.

 Personal life

 Modrić married Vanja Bosnić in May 2010 in the Croatian capital Zagreb in a private ceremony after four years of dating, and a year later in the Catholic Church.
-Their son, Ivano, was born on 6 June 2010.
-Their daughter, Ema, was born on 25 April 2013.
-Their second daughter, Sofia, was born on 2 October 2017.
+They have three children.
+Modrić is a cousin of Australian footballer Mark Viduka, and the godfather of Mateo Kovačić's son Ivan.
 Modrić generally maintains a low profile outside of football.

-Modrić is a cousin of Australian footballer Mark Viduka, and the godfather of Mateo Kovačić's son Ivan.

-In late 2019, Modrić released his autobiography Moja igra (My Game), co-written by prominent Croatian-Italian sports journalist Robert Matteoni.
+In late 2019, Modrić released his autobiography Moja igra (My Game), co-written by prominent Croatian sports journalist Robert Matteoni.
 Particular emphasis in autobiography was placed on Modrić's childhood, growing up in war conditions and development of a football career, with fundamental topics being football, family and friends.